Updated: 24 May 2018

 - To any entity to which we are required or authorised by law to disclose such information

-- We use Amazon AWS hosting for our servers and have good reason to believe data is not accessed by their staff or other entities – however recent events reported in the press indicate that some government agencies do have access beyond the scope of (3).
+- We use Microsoft Azure, Amazon AWS and Digital Ocean for our servers and have good reason to believe data is not accessed by their staff or other entities – however recent events reported in the press indicate that some government agencies do have access beyond the scope of (iii).

 - To our professional advisors